 Most businesses will need a hosting service to launch their website.
 You are not tied to the place where you have registered your domain name.
 A hosting service is paying for server space to load your website files.
 After your files are loaded then you would tell the domain name where to look by updating the DNS information where your domain name is registered.

-User Interface - what that means to me, is that I can find what I need in a logical manner quickly.
-Since I'm always thinking about my clients needs, if I have a hard time finding something important quickly, then odds are so will you.
+What that means to me, is that I can find what I need in a logical manner quickly.
+Since I’m always thinking about my client’s needs, if I have a hard time finding something important quickly, then odds are so will you.